-Most marketers would roll their eyes behind the backs of clients who want to actually peak under the hood of the marketing machine, but Ylopo is so confident in their process that they actually encourage it.
+Most marketers would roll their eyes behind the backs of clients who want to actually peek under the hood of the marketing machine, but Ylopo is so confident in their process that they actually encourage it.

-Here you can see in gritty detail exactly how each of your ads is performing, and even make tweaks to the strategy if there’s something that seems amiss.
+Here you can see in gritty detail exactly how each of your ads are performing, and even make tweaks to the strategy if there’s something that seems amiss.
 Doing so feels a little bit like telling your doctor what medicine is best for you when you’re sick, but you do know your body (market) best, so the option is there to contribute.

 Effective digital marketing and lead generation is all about results, but you can track your results back into processes.
 The Ylopo approach to transparency in the process is going to satisfy data hounds and type-As alike, or just be excellent material for your quarterly marketing presentation to the team.

-How to Get the Most out of Ylopo: Pay for Retargeting & Remarketing
+How to Get the Most Out of Ylopo: Pay for Retargeting & Remarketing

-Ylopo does an amazing job designing standalone ads that will drive new prospects to attractive websites and convert that traffic into leads.
+Ylopo does an amazing job designing standalone ads that will drive new prospects to attractive websites and converting that traffic into leads.
 But, what about the people who’ve visited your website in the past but never ended up converting into a lead?
 What about people who you already have contact information from but they just haven’t materialized into a lead?
 We all have these people, more of them than we want.

 That’s where retargeting and remarketing come into play.
 Here’s how it works.

 When someone follows an ad to your beautifully designed lead capture form, the website installs a cookie on their browser.
-This cookie—or tiny piece of code—allows the Ylopo machine to then place new ads in places like Google and Facebook that are much more personalized to that individual who didn’t convert the first time around.
+This cookie—a tiny piece of code—allows the Ylopo machine to then place new ads in places like Google and Facebook that are much more personalized to that individual who didn’t convert the first time around.
 This sort of marketing is subtle and unobtrusive, but very effective, and a great way to keep those prospects in the funnel.

-This sort of approach also works for leads who have stalled or fallen out of your lead funnel from your sphere.
+This sort of approach also works for leads that have stalled or fallen out of your lead funnel from your sphere.
 If these people have a Facebook account, special ads can be crafted just for these particular slow movers, helping to re-energize them and create new opportunities to move them toward a transaction.

 Where Ylopo Could Improve